Near-Optimal Performance of Stochastic Model Predictive Control: Introduction

-\paragraph{Contributions}{ Our main contribution is the performance analysis of SPC.
-We show that under finite~support, stabilizability, and detectability assumptions, the dynamic regret of the SPC policy decays exponentially with the prediction horizon length (Theorem \ref{thm:perf}).
-In other words, SPC can achieve near-optimal performance.
-Our result generalizes the results of \cite{lin2021perturbation} by allowing the problem formulation to explicitly account for the uncertainty; that is, we do not need to assume that the perfect future information is available.
+\paragraph{Contributions}{ Our main contribution is the dynamic regret analysis of SMPC.
+We show that under finite~support, stabilizability, and detectability assumptions, the dynamic regret of the SMPC policy decays exponentially with the prediction horizon length (Theorem \ref{thm:perf}).
+In other words, SMPC can achieve near-optimal performance.
+Our result generalizes the DMPC performance results of \cite{lin2021perturbation} by allowing the problem formulation to explicitly account for the uncertainty; that is, we do not need to assume that the perfect future information is available.

+The key technical novelty introduced in the proof lies in enabling the analysis of the perturbation bound for optimal control problems with scenario tree structures.
+To the best of our knowledge, this work is the first to introduce perturbation analysis of the Karush-Kuhn-Tucker (KKT) system embedded within scenario trees.~Specifically,~the uniform perturbation bound for the KKT system is derived by scaling the system according to the probabilities associated with each scenario.

 Furthermore, we relax the controllability and positive definite cost assumption to stabilizability and detectability assumptions,~while~deriving a performance guarantee that matches the results in \cite{lin2021perturbation}.
 Our results are obtained by reformulating the stochastic control problem as a multistage stochastic program and leveraging the state-of-the-art perturbation bound for graph-structured optimization problems \cite{demko1977inverses,shin2022exponential,shin2021controllability}. }